Beth Stewart, Founder

 Beth’s trademark drive and infectious energy have been instrumental in the launch of Turn The Spotlight, a non-profit foundation created to identify, nurture, and empower leaders – and in turn, to illuminate the path to a more equitable future in the arts.
 Under Beth's leadership as Executive Director, Turn The Spotlight offers mentorship by and for exceptional women, people of color, and other equity-seeking groups, with a particular interest in supporting artists who are using their talents and skills to strengthen their communities and pursue social justice.

-In increasing demand as a speaker, Beth has shared her vision for the industry in recent guest teaching sessions at Carnegie Mellon University and Bard College, with upcoming engagements at the University of Michigan’s Arts Leadership Forum, Opera America Annual Conference, National Association of Teachers of Singing Fall Workshop, and Banff Centre for Arts and Creativity.
+In increasing demand as a speaker, Beth has shared her vision for the industry in recent sessions at the Banff Centre for Arts and Creativity, Carnegie Mellon University, Bard College, and Opera America Conference 2019, with upcoming engagements at the University of Michigan’s Arts Leadership Forum and National Association of Teachers of Singing Fall Workshop.

 Beth lives in New York City with her partner Louis and their three mischievous cats who – he assures her – will one day be best friends.